Treatment for Sleep Disorders

 The US Centers for Disease Control and Prevention (CDC) considers sleep insufficiency a major public health problem.
 People nodding off while performing daily tasks has been linked to motor vehicle crashes, medical errors and industrial disasters.
 People who do not get sufficient sleep are more likely to suffer from chronic diseases such as high blood pressure (hypertension), diabetes, depression and obesity, as well as cancer, increased mortality, and reduced quality of life and productivity.

 According to the CDC, between 50 and 70 million adults in the U.S. have a sleep or wakefulness disorder.
 Physicians affiliated with The Sleep Lab at Texoma Medical Center (TMC) focus on diagnosing and treating sleep disorders and other conditions.
+The Sleep Lab was named Best Sleep Services in the Herald Democrat's 2022 Best of Texoma Readers Survey.

 Types of Sleep Disorders